 New York Liberty vs. Seattle Storm: Betting Trends, Record ATS, Home/Road Splits

-The Seattle Storm (4-11) host Breanna Stewart and the New York Liberty (10-4) at Climate Pledge Arena on Sunday, July 2.
-The game tips off at 6:00 PM ET.
+WNBA action on Saturday will include the Seattle Storm (4-13) visiting Breanna Stewart and the New York Liberty (12-4) at Barclays Center, with the matchup starting at 2:00 PM ET.

-New York fell to Las Vegas 98-81 in its last game.
-Stewart led the way with 16 points, followed by Jonquel Jones with 13 points, six rebounds and two blocks.
-With a final score of 99-97, Seattle lost to Minnesota the last time out.
-Jewell Loyd led the team (41 PTS, 9 REB, 42.9 FG%, 4-9 from 3PT).
+In its last game, New York picked up a 99-95 victory versus Phoenix.
+The Liberty were led by Stewart, who ended the game with 43 points, 12 rebounds, six assists and two blocks, while Betnijah Laney added 14 points and two steals.
+Led by Jewell Loyd with 22 points last time out, Seattle lost 93-73 versus Connecticut.

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!